Bevan Spencer von Einem: Murder of Richard Kelvin

 As von Einem went on holiday to the Soviet Union and the United Kingdom during August and September 1983, the case against him began to mount up.
 Forensic investigators were able to match the many fibres found on Kelvin's clothing to those taken from von Einem's home, along with hairs found which matched those belonging to him.
 Forensics also determined that Kelvin was murdered between 8 July and 11 July 1983 and was dumped at the airstrip no later than the 11th.
 However, police raids on various locations around Adelaide linked to von Einem and his associates yielded few clues.
-Police also searched for a man who had previously claimed to police during the investigation of the unsolved murder of Alan Barnes in 1979 that von Einem had been involved in his death and also that he was a former associate of von Einem.
-Barnes's fatal injuries mirrored those of Kelvin closely.
-The man, known as "Mr. B", was located and informed police in great detail how he and von Einem had picked up young male hitchhikers, had given them alcoholic drinks laced with hypnotic drugs, and had taken them to von Einem's previous home in the Adelaide suburb of Campbelltown, where the young men had been abused overnight and released the next day.
-"Mr B" also provided further information about other associates of von Einem, but claimed he took no part whatsoever in any murders.
+Police also searched for a man who had previously claimed to police - during the investigation of the unsolved murder of Alan Barnes in 1979 - that von Einem had been involved in his death, and that he was a former associate of von Einem.
+Barnes's fatal injuries closely mirrored those of Kelvin.
+The man, known as "Mr. R", was located and informed police in great detail how he and von Einem had picked up young male hitchhikers, had given them alcoholic drinks laced with hypnotic drugs, and had taken them to von Einem's previous home in the Adelaide suburb of Campbelltown, where the young men had been abused overnight and released the next day.
+"Mr R" also provided further information about other associates of von Einem, but claimed he took no part whatsoever in any murders.
 Police also questioned other people whom von Einem had associated with, but they volunteered little information.
-With enough evidence, along with the information given by "Mr B", to indicate that Kelvin was at von Einem's home around the time of his death, police arrested and charged von Einem with murder on 3 November 1983. von Einem still denied ever coming into contact with Kelvin.
+With enough evidence, along with the information given by "Mr R", to indicate that Kelvin was at von Einem's home around the time of his death, police arrested and charged von Einem with murder on 3 November 1983.
+Von Einem still denied ever coming into contact with Kelvin.